Last updated December 2016

 (Available on and off campus.
 Click 'Log-in' after ticking the terms and conditions agreement button and then click on 'SETSUZOKU'.)

-Comprehensive online business database covering Nihon Keizai Shinbun and related newspapers and other publications.
+Largest online source on Japanese business delivering the latest news covering Nihon Keizai Shinbun and related newspapers and other publications.
 The service includes full text search of Nikkei's four business newspapers, company information search, Who's Who search and Time Nikkei flash news.
 There is an English menu which provides not only round-the-clock Nikkei news translated from the Nikkei's newspapers but also full contents of the Nikkei Weekly which is an English paper published by Nikkei.
 Not searchable by keyword from text.

 When looking up a character it gives readings and many compounds that includes the character each with English translation.
 Provides links to other dictionaries and resources for each compound.
 Character etymology, Chinese character genealogy can be found for each character in the compound when clicking on 'Examine'.